Mathrys83/Adventure.Land/README.md

 The game lets you create multiple modules, which I did, to keep things organized.

-**Update: Now, the only place where you have to adjust character-names, is in the "Main" module.**
+## Best Performance

 Most code I've seen has one single "main" loop that runs ~250ms, so 4 times per second.
 This is suggested for optimal farming performance.
-My code does have two "main" loops.
+My code does have three "main" loops.
 Running everything every 250 milliseconds might give you great farming-performance, but it's horrible for performance overall.
-Therefor, I made a "tierTwo" loop that only runs every 5 seconds.
-All non-essential routines get called from there.
+Therefor, I made three different "main"-loops (running every 250ms / 1s / 5s).
+All non-essential routines get called from the loops that run less frequent.
 This saves a tremendous amount of resources.

 ## The Characters